 Claudia Leon, director of Buckner Peru, has continued to strengthen the relationship with INABIF and UNICEF, working with the government to secure the role of foster care in Peru’s child welfare system and working to make foster care a part of public policy.
 Because of the hard work of Buckner staff, Peru wrote foster care into its law at the end of 2013, a historic landmark for the child welfare system of Peru.

 Buckner Family Hope Centers

-Buckner operates two Family Hope Centers in Pamplona, an extremely impoverished community in the capital city of Lima.
+Buckner operates three Family Hope Centers: Two in Pamplona, an extremely impoverished community in the capital city of Lima, and one in Cusco.
 Vulnerable children and fragile families receive not only immediate help for daily needs but also long-term training and counseling to help them achieve self-sufficiency and relief from poverty.

 The Family Hope Centers are child-centered, family-focused places where families to go find hope, support and empowerment.
 The key to the Family Hope Center's success lies in the combination of effective programs and passionate people to help families experiencing poverty, family issues and lack of access to health services.

 Basic food staples are distributed each month to needy families and purified water is provided for all clients of the center.

 Transition homes for women

 Buckner began its Transition Home Program in Peru in 2008 to help young women aging out of orphan care to make the transition to independent living.
 There is a home in Lima and one in Cusco.
 Residents are enrolled in an academic, vocational or rehabilitation program.
 Services include case management, room and board, education, job training, tutoring and mentoring.